PaulRosset/supabase-repro-update-storage/README.md

 Reproduction:

 1. Download the [0.17.0](https://github.com/supabase/cli/releases/tag/v0.17.0) CLI from supabase
-2. Launch the docker container with:
+2. Launch the docker containers with:
    - `supabase init`
    - `supabase start`
 3. Run the transaction against the database in order to deactivate the security on Bucket and Object tables
-   - You will find the script at the root of this repo (`transation.sql`)
+   - You will find the script at the root of this repo (`transaction.sql`)
 4. Then, run the project, with:
    - `yarn dev`
 5. Go to `http://localhost:3000`